NHS Varicose Vein Treatment

 NHS Varicose Vein Treatment in Bath, Swindon and Wiltshire

-Many patients are unsure whether their symptoms qualify.
-This page explains the current BSW NHS policy, what the NHS will fund, and what options are available if you do not meet the referral threshold.
-A brief summary can be downloaded from here
+This page explains what the NHS will fund in BSW, and what options are available if NHS treatment is not approved.
+A short summary of the policy can be downloaded from here

 Funding approval before NHS referral